 No matter what room your cleaning, clean from the top down so that dirt and dust from higher surfaces falls on lower surfaces that haven’t yet been cleaned.
 Dust ceiling fans, then furniture wiping dirt directly on the floor.
 Clean all of the floors as your last step to remove the dirt and dust.

 - Strip linens and remake beds.
 When making beds rather than hunch over tucking bottom sheets under the mattress use one hand to lift the corner while tucking the sheet with the other.

-- Wipe down furniture with dust spray and microfiber cloth, working top to bottom.
+- Wipe down furniture with a dusting spray and microfiber cloth, working top to bottom.